HCDE 590–591 Capstone · MindOS

 Problem identified in testing

 Users only had the option to complete challenges, not send them.
-We were unintentionally preventing enagement opportunities that users wanted.
+We were unintentionally preventing engagement opportunities that users wanted.

 After